carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

-# Medical Cross-Modality Domain Adaptation (Med-CMDA)
+# Medical-Cross-Modality Domain Adaptation (Med-CMDA)

 Here are implementations for paper: <br />